freenas/freenas-docs/userguide/system.rst

 #ifdef freenas
 Check for updates by making sure the desired train is selected and clicking :guilabel:`Download update`.
-Any available updates are listed.

 In the example shown in
-:numref:`Figure %s <review_updates_fig>`,
-upgrades for different components of %brand% are displayed.
-The numeric string is a date stamp.
-Click the :guilabel:`Check Release Notes` button to open the Release Notes in the browser.
+:numref:`Figure %s <review_updates_fig>`, information about the update is displayed.
+This includes upgrades for different components of %brand% and a :guilabel:`Change log`:

 .. _review_updates_fig:

 .. figure:: images/system-update-review.png

    Reviewing Updates
-#endif comment

 #endif freenas

 #ifdef truenas